FAQ: Azure Storage in-place data share with Microsoft Purview Data Sharing (preview)

 Can I access shared data from analytics tools like Azure Synapse?

-You can access shared data from storage clients, Azure Synapse Analytics Spark and Databricks.
-You won't be able to access shared data using Azure Data Factory, Power BI or AzCopy.
+You can access shared data from storage clients like Azure Synapse Analytics Spark and Databricks.
+You won't be able to access shared data using Azure Data Factory, Power BI, or AzCopy.

 Does the recipient of the share need to be a user's email address or can I share data with an application?

-Through the UI, you can only share data with recipient's Azure sign-in email or using service principal's object ID and tenant ID.
+Through the UI, you can share data with recipient's Azure sign-in email or using service principal's object ID and tenant ID.

 Through API and SDK, you also send invitation to object ID of a user principal or service principal.
-Also, you can optionally specify a tenant ID for which you want the share to be received into.
+Also, you can optionally specify a tenant ID that you want the share to be received into.

 Is the recipient accepting the share only for themselves?

-When the recipient accepts the share and maps asset to a target storage account, any user or application that has access to the target storage account will be able to access shared data.
+When the recipient attaches the share to a target storage account, any user or application that has access to the target storage account will be able to access shared data.

 If the recipient leaves the organization, what happens to the received share?

-Once the received share is accepted and asset is mapped to a target storage account, any users with appropriate permissions to the target storage account can continue to access the shared data even after the recipient has left the organization.
+Once the received share is accepted and attached to a target storage account, any users with appropriate permissions to the target storage account can continue to access the shared data even after the recipient has left the organization.

-Once the received share is accepted, any user with Data Share Contributor permission to the Microsoft Purview collection that the share is received into can view and update the received share.
+Once the received share is accepted, any user with data reader permission to the Microsoft Purview collection that the share is received into can view and update the received share.